likhithasree2/QuickChat-The_Next_Gen_Chatbot/README.md

 - Dark Mode: Users can toggle between light and dark modes for better readability.
 - Voice Recognition: Users can use voice input to send messages.
 - Image Upload: Users can upload images directly into the chat interface.
+- User and Bot Icons: Messages now display user and bot icons for easier identification.
+- Message Editing: Users can edit their messages after sending them for correction or modification.
+- Readout Option: Bot responses can be read aloud using the built-in text-to-speech feature.
+- Copy Bot Response: Users can copy bot responses to the clipboard for easy sharing or reference.

 ## Technologies Used